herve3527/PatchaMapImporter/README.md

 This UI list all the maps you have in your "CustomMaps" folder, and permit you to filter the maps using the top part of the ui.

-* To load a map, simply click on it in the list.
+To load a map, simply click on it in the list.
-* To edit a map, 3 possibilities:
+To edit a map, 3 possibilities:
 - click on the "edit" button,
 - right-click on it in the list.
 - after loading the map, directly press "E" (for "Edit").
 Easy to put the description of the map you're currently playing.

-Source code will be pushed to github soon.
+## How to build

+Copy the Assembly-CSharp.dll and Assembly-CSharp-firstpass.dll from the Game inside the "Libs" folder.